 |Type of release||Approximate length of release (weeks)||Fraction|

 |Moderately Fast.||3-5||Cold water-soluble|

 |Very Slow.||7-10||Hot water-insoluble|

-The greater the percentage of hot water-soluble and insoluble nitrogen the longer the release rate with the long-chain fractions releasing nitrogen over several weeks or months and the shorter chain fractions being available from a few days to several weeks.
+The greater the percentage of hot water-soluble and insoluble nitrogen the longer the release rate.
+The long long-chain fractions release nitrogen over several weeks or months and the shorter chain fractions are available from a few days to several weeks.

-While temperature has a large impact on urea-formaldehyde and natural organic products, it has little effect on IBDU and consequently, this provides good winter and early spring colour.
-Both the amount of moisture present and the particle size effect the amount of nitrogen released.
-As the surface area increases, smaller particles hydrolyze more rapidly and consequently there is a five-fold increase in N release after eight weeks when particle size decreases from 3–4 mm to 0.3–0.6 mm.
-One final point is that IBDU-based turf fertilizers can ‘smear’ over the surface once they become wet which is an issue on areas such as golf greens.
+Temperature has a large impact on urea-formaldehyde and natural organic products.
+However, it has little effect on IBDU.
+Consequently, in cooler weather this provides good winter and early spring colour.
+Both the amount of moisture present and the particle size affect the amount of nitrogen released.
+As the surface area increases, smaller particles hydrolyze more rapidly.
+There is a five-fold increase in N release after eight weeks when particle size decreases from 3–4 mm to 0.3–0.6 mm.
+IBDU-based turf fertilizers can ‘smear’ over the surface once they become wet which is an issue in areas such as golf greens.

 In Australia, IBDU is available as a sports turf fertilizer as Floranid® (BASF).

 Umaxx® and Uflexx® are fertilizers that contain a nitrification and urease inhibitor.
 To prevent nitrogen loss from volatilization, NBPT is combined with urea in order to keep nitrogen in the stable ammoniacal form for a longer period of time.